YetiForceCompany/YetiForceDoc/docs/4-developer-guides/5-environments/1-debian-10.md

 ```

 :::warning
-The example is presented on the development version, we recommend downloading the files for the CRM version that will be installed, e.g. https://github.com/YetiForceCompany/YetiForceCRM/blob/6.4.0/tests/setup/fpm/www.conf
+The example is presented on the development version, we recommend downloading the files for the system version that will be installed, e.g. https://github.com/YetiForceCompany/YetiForceCRM/blob/6.4.0/tests/setup/fpm/www.conf

 :::